 - Give me a reason to open and read.
 Each email has a value proposition that is part of your business’s value proposition.
 State it.
 Clearly.

 - Take me to a page that has what you offer in your email.
 Whether it’s information or products, I have to see the same picture or the same text on the landing page.
 Never take me to your home page.
 Please.

 - Have someone review your copy, someone who knows English.

 - Follow the CAN SPAM rules.
 It’s the only reason I can’t report these idiots.

 I’m not going to go into their subject line and From: address.
 It’s amazing that they even thought to include these.

 I suspect Bassett’s marketing underlings will be fired for poor performance this Holiday Season.
 Maybe this post will save them.

-For more rants and helpful tips on e-mail marketing, subscribe to The Conversion Scientist blog.
+For more rants and helpful tips on e-mail marketing, subscribe to The Conversion Optimization blog.

 - CRO Training: How to Teach Yourself - October 30, 2023